FlexiGroBots-H2020/Data-Space/Readme.md

 Finally, with a tool like [Postman](https://www.postman.com/) it is possible to test our IDS-testbed.
 Firstly, we can check the communication with the connector.
-After that, we try to register our connector to the data-space, and we will make sure that the connection is successful with the IDS.
-For this purpose,  [ids-certification-testing](TestbedPreconfiguration.postman_collection.json) file is used, in which a set of tests verifies the tool's proper operation on Kubernetes.
+After that, we try to register our connector to the DataSpace, and we will make sure that the connection is successful with the IDS-DataSpace.
+The way to verify all these points we have  the[ids-certification-testing](TestbedPreconfiguration.postman_collection.json) file.
+This file is a set of instructions that allow evaluating the correct operation of the system.